Schema Customization

 You can customize schema classes on your own code, if you need for some reasons.

-For example, you might meet the error because some mandatory field but you are OK whatever the actual value is.
+For example, you might meet the error because of missing some mandatory fields but it is OK whatever the actual value is.

 In here, let's define a custom Attribute